Polkerris

 Os Grid ref:-

-The small hamlet of Polkerris lies in a picturesque location at the end of a sheltered valley on the eastern side of St. Austell Bay.
+The small hamlet of Polkerris lies in a picturesque location at the end of a sheltered valley on the eastern side of St. Austell Bay and lies just two miles to the west of the town of Fowey.
 The hamlet lies on the South West Coastal Path.

-The small, curved, sandy beach at Polkerris, situated in an idyllic cove, is a popular location with holidaymakers.
-A curved breakwater protects the cove and a pub, the Rashleigh Inn, stands more or less on the beach, there is also a beach shop and takeaway.
+The small, curved, sandy beach at Polkerris is situated in an idyllic sheltered cove.
+A curved stone quay protects the cove and a pub, the Rashleigh Inn, a 300-year-old former coastguard station, stands more or less on the south west facing beach.
+The pub/restaurant serves a varied menu and it is a popular location with holidaymakers, there is also a beach shop and takeaway.
+Watersport equipment is offered for hire and tuition is available.
 Dogs are allowed on the beach from October through to March.

-Most of the hamlet is owned by the influential Rashleigh family, their residence, near Menabilly was the Manderley of Daphne du Maurier's famous novel, "Rebecca" which was later made into a film by Alfred Hitchcock
+Most of the hamlet, which is known in Cornish as Pollkerys, meaning fortified pool, is owned by the influential Rashleigh family, their residence, near Menabilly was the Manderley of Daphne du Maurier's famous novel, "Rebecca" which was later made into a film by Alfred Hitchcock

 Polkerris was once a busy pilchard fishing harbour.
 The old pilchard-curing cellar, beside the shore was one of the largest in Cornwall.
 The lime kiln which stands on the quayside dates from the eighteenth century and was built by Philip Rashleigh.
 It was once used to burn limestone and to produce lime for conditioning the soil for the local farmers.